 2.)
 Less is more.
 I have long, very thick hair, and do 6 curls for gently curled hair and 8 curls for bigger hair.
 More curls = more volume.

 3.)
 If your hair doesn’t like to hold a curl, you’ll need to use setting lotion or a similar product that helps hold curls in place.
 I use Tresemme Curl Definition jelly.
 It’s like apple scented axle grease.

 You will need:

 – Slightly damp hair.
 If it’s too wet the curls won’t dry.

-– Setting lotion or similar product, if necessary.
+– Setting lotion or similar product, optional

 – Cotton or linen rags.
 They should be 2-3 inches thick, and 8-10 inches long.

 – A scarf.
 Not necessary, but keeps your hair out of your face and protects the curls during sleep.

 First, brush your hair to remove tangles.
 Part your hair wherever you prefer.
 It’s a lot easier to part the hair ahead of time than trying to part it after it’s curled.
 Then, gather your hair into two more-or-less even bunches.
 Perfection is not necessary.
 Obviously.